Seiberg-Witten Floer spectra for $b_1>0$: Fr yshov type invariants

-\section{Fr{\o}yshov type invariants}
+\chapter{Fr{\o}yshov type invariants}

-In this section, we will generalize the Fr{\o}yshov type invariants \cite{froyshov}, \cite{Manolescu_Intersection_form} defined for rational homology 3-spheres to 3-manifolds with $b_1 > 0$, making use of the Seiberg-Witten Floer stable homotopy type constructed in this paper.
+In this chapter, we will generalize the Fr{\o}yshov type invariants \cite{froyshov}, \cite{Manolescu_Intersection_form} defined for rational homology 3-spheres to 3-manifolds with $b_1 > 0$, making use of the Seiberg-Witten Floer stable homotopy type constructed in this memoir.
 As applications, we will prove restrictions on the intersection forms of smooth 4-manifolds with boundary.

 It may be of interest to compare the material of this section with work of Levine-Ruberman, where similar invariants are defined in the Heegaard Floer setting \cite{Levine-Ruberman}; see also \cite{Behrens-Golla} for further work in the Heegaard Floer setting.